About Plan Zero

 Draft Status

 A post can have a status of "Draft".
 This status determines how the post should be displayed, and how it may be revised.
-The purpose of these policies is to respect the PlanZero audience's time.
-After someone has generously volunteered their time and energy to understanding a post on PlanZero, it would be rude of us to confuse them or devalue what they've understood by changing the content of a page after they've read it.
+The purpose of draft status is to highlight that posts that don't have draft status are intended to be stable, out of respect for readers.
+After someone has generously volunteered their time and energy to understanding a post on PlanZero, it would be rude of us to confuse them or devalue what they've understood, by changing the content of a page after they've read it.
+If a post is a draft, then:

-- the word "DRAFT" appears in large letters in the title, wherever it appears
+• The word "DRAFT" appears in large letters in the title, wherever it appears.

-- the text of the post is subject to change without notice
+• The text of the post is subject to change without notice.

-- the entire post may be hidden, withdrawn, removed, etc.
+• The entire post may be hidden, withdrawn, removed, etc.

 Post Dates